lucianoayres/wavy-whatsapp-cli/README.md

 - Set up a WhatsApp session with QR code authentication
 - Send messages to WhatsApp contacts via command-line
+- Send messages to WhatsApp groups
 - Check if phone numbers are registered on WhatsApp
+- List all your WhatsApp groups

 ## Project Structure